How to Reduce Operating Expenses in Business

 - Maintenance costs

 Understanding how to measure operational costs is more important than ever before in the age of COVID-19.
 With suppliers shuttered, staff working remotely or sheltering in place at home, and governments scrambling to balance economic recovery against the public health, companies need to keep expenses as low as possible in addition to seeking a healthy bottom line.
-If you operate as a for-profit organisation during a massive economic disruptor like the coronavirus pandemic, reducing your operating costs has a direct impact on not just your profitability, but your ability to keep operating, paying your staff and suppliers, and survive long enough to compete once the crisis is over.
+If you operate as a for-profit organization during a massive economic disruptor like the coronavirus pandemic, reducing your operating costs has a direct impact on not just your profitability, but your ability to keep operating, paying your staff and suppliers, and survive long enough to compete once the crisis is over.

 Operating Cost Ratios